NetSPI/doctordocker/Readme.md

 Before beginning you'll need Vagrant and Virtualbox installed.

+Update your /etc/hosts file and set 33.33.33.60	railsgoat.dev

 Change into DoctorDocker directory, use this command to start via Vagrant:

 ```